invent-framework/invent/docs/docstring_guide.md

 click the buttons in the practitioner's app.
 Those people are genuinely using the practitioner's software in the user sense, and "user" is the natural word for them.
-The distinction is who we are talking about: the person reaching for Invent (the practitioner) versus the person reaching for the app a practitioner built (the end user).
+The distinction is who we are talking about: the person creating with Invent (the practitioner) versus the person engaged with an app built with Invent (the end user).

 ## How a docstring sounds